Kurth Kiln: Petrol rationing

-Australia’s declaration of War on 2 September 1939 immediately raised concerns about the security of petrol supplies.
+Australia’s declaration of war on 2 September 1939 immediately raised concerns about the security of petrol supplies.
 At the time Australia was totally reliant on imported fuel and had a limited storage capacity.
-At the start of the war, the country had sufficient petrol for only three months supply and by May 1940 the Commonwealth Oil Board estimated that only 67 per cent of the total capacity of about 140 million gallons was on-hand.
+At the start of the war, the country had sufficient petrol for only three months supply and by May 1940 the Commonwealth Oil Board estimated that only 67 per cent of the total capacity of approximately 140 e6impgal was on-hand.

-The Federal Government considered increasing the price of fuel to dampen demand.
+The Australian Government considered increasing the price of fuel to dampen demand.
 Another plan was that petrol should be merchandised in two colours, blue for commercial vehicles, and red for private cars, with red petrol being substantially more expensive than blue.
 The motoring industry and newspapers resisted the changes.

-When France collapsed, the Minister for Supply stressed to Cabinet that continuity of the already erratic deliveries was under threat, and on 6 June 1940 Cabinet finally made the decision that rationing should be introduced to reduce consumption by 50 per cent.
-Political expediency came into play and petrol rationing was introduced in September 1940 and restrictions were tightened as the War progressed.
+When France collapsed, the Minister for Supply stressed to Cabinet that continuity of the already erratic deliveries was under threat, and on 6 June 1940 Cabinet made the decision that rationing should be introduced to reduce consumption by fifty per cent.
+Political expediency came into play and petrol rationing was introduced in September 1940 and restrictions were tightened as the war progressed.

-On 17 June 1941 the Prime Minister, Robert Menzies announced further restrictions to motorists limiting them to two gallons per month which were enough for 1,000 miles per year so many simply put their cars up on blocks for the duration and switched to public transport or walked.
-The scheme finally devised for petrol rationing coupons was complicated, and the paperwork was profuse.
-Drivers had to apply for a petrol licence, from which they were allocated ration tickets based on an assessment of their needs.
+On 17 June 1941 the Prime Minister, Robert Menzies announced further restrictions to motorists limiting them to 2 impgal per month which were enough for 1000 mi per year so many simply put their cars up on blocks for the duration and switched to public transport or walked.
+The scheme devised for petrol rationing coupons was complicated, and the paperwork was profuse.
+Drivers had to apply for a petrol licence from which they were allocated ration tickets based on an assessment of their needs.

-Forests Commission firefighting vehicles were exempt from the petrol restrictions.
-District Foresters were authorised to issue petrol coupons for timber industry trucks, which, in the absence of private cars and utes, often served as family transport too.
+The firefighting vehicles operated by the Forests Commission were exempt from the petrol restrictions.
+District foresters were authorised to issue petrol coupons for timber industry trucks, which, in the absence of private cars and utes, often served as family transport too.
 Country school buses were fitted with gas converters and on declared days of Acute Fire Danger they were banned.
 Some of Melbourne's buses also ran on charcoal.
 Petrol rationing was not strictly enforced until 1942 but remained in place until February 1950.